 General financial products shall aim at improving access to finance for medium to large size projects or grouped smaller projects, through finance provided directly or indirectly (via medium and large investment vehicles) by the implementing partners.

-These general financial products may support a diversified range of beneficiaries presenting different risk profiles, e.g.:
+These general financial products may support a diversified range of final recipients presenting different risk profiles, e.g.:

-medium-large projects from regulated entities (e.g. energy, transport, water and wastewater utilities and large infrastructure managers) or from public or semi-public enterprises, which typically present a low risk.
+projects from regulated entities, including PPPs (e.g. energy, transport, water and wastewater utilities and large infrastructure managers) or from public or semi-public enterprises, which typically present a low risk.

-medium-large sized projects non-regulated on a corporate or non-recourse basis (e.g. energy generation, energy storage, energy efficiency for energy intensive industries, motorways concessionaries, airports/ports terminal and railways operators, green shipping, broadband and space infrastructure) which typically present a medium to high risk.
+projects from non-regulated entities on a corporate or non-recourse basis, including PPPs (e.g. energy generation, energy storage, energy efficiency for energy intensive industries, motorways concessionaries, airports/ports terminal and railways operators, green shipping, broadband and space infrastructure) which typically present a medium to high risk.

-deployment of projects supporting public goods, including projects deployed by SMEs in the fields of e-mobility, energy efficiency, natural capital or nature based solution by local authorities or philanthropic investors, space, which typically present a high risk.
+deployment of projects supporting public goods, including projects deployed by SMEs in the fields of e-mobility, energy efficiency, natural capital or nature based solutions by local authorities or philanthropic investors, and space, which typically present a high risk.

 a) For debt financing provided by the implementing partner:

-The EU guarantee may be provided for the investment and finance operations including in the form of:
+The EU guarantee may be provided for financing and investment operations including in the form of:

-senior loans and credit lines, including senior debt to limited recourse projects;
+senior loans, leasing contracts and credit lines, including senior debt to limited recourse projects;

 subordinated loans including in a form of a mezzanine financing;

-guarantees and other risk sharing arrangements to intermediaries operating in the eligible sectors;
+guarantees (funded or unfunded) to and other risk sharing arrangements to financial intermediaries operating in the eligible areas;

-[credit enhancement (to project bonds, bank loans or a combination of the two)].
+credit enhancement for new investments (to project bonds, bank loans or a combination of the two), including in the form of subordinated products.

-Subordinated financing can be used in order to leverage private finance and diversification from banking to capital market finance.
+Subordinated financing can also be used in order to leverage private finance and diversification from banking to capital market finance.

-The development of financial products supporting the use of green bonds may be explored.
+The EU guarantee may be used for the development of financial products supporting the use of green bonds.

 b) Use of the EU guarantee for debt-type operations